archlab-sciencetokyo/CFU-Proving-Ground/README.md

 # CFU Proving Ground
-CFU Proving Ground is a flexible and advanced optimization development support framework that enables agile development of application-specific processors through an RTL-based design flow.
-This project provides compact libraries, clear file dependencies, and flexible memory mapping to support scalable design.
-It also achieves fine-grained software control through resource-efficient ALU-based accelerators, improving software and hardware coherence.
-Furthermore, it shortens development cycles and reduces development costs by integrating fast simulators.
+CFU Proving Ground is a hardware-software co-design environment on FPGA based on the RISC-V architecture.
+This project enables rapid development of ASIPs through a soft processor supporting the RV32IM instruction set, an RTL-based design flow, and resource-efficient ALU-based accelerators.

-Additionally, this project has been verified using Vivado 2024.1.
+This project has been verified using Vivado 2024.2.

 ## Setup
 Open and edit the `Makefile` to specify proper absolute paths.